observablehq/plot/docs/marks/contour.md

 Similar to the [bin transform](../transforms/bin.md), contour levels can be specified either with the **interval** option (above, a contour at each multiple of 5) or with the **thresholds** option (either a count of thresholds or an explicit array of values).

 While the contour mark provides convenient shorthand for strictly gridded data, as above, it *also* works with samples in arbitrary positions and arbitrary order.
 For example, in 1955 the [Great Britain aeromagnetic survey](https://www.bgs.ac.uk/datasets/gb-aeromagnetic-survey/) measured the Earth’s magnetic field by plane.
-Each sample recorded the longitude and latitude alongside the strength of the [IGRF](https://www.ncei.noaa.gov/products/international-geomagnetic-reference-field) in [nanoteslers]().
+Each sample recorded the longitude and latitude alongside the strength of the [IGRF](https://www.ncei.noaa.gov/products/international-geomagnetic-reference-field) in [nanoteslas](https://en.wikipedia.org/wiki/Tesla_(unit)).

 ```
 LONGITUDE,LATITUDE,MAG_IGRF90